Best Regards and Other Ways To End an Email Professionally

 "Best regards" can express respect, familiarity, well intention and professionalism.
 Here are a few examples in which you would use the phrase to effectively end an email:

-- When communicating with a vendor you've worked with in the past
+When communicating with a vendor you've worked you've worked with in the past

 "Best regards" is most appropriate when you have a working relationship or previous communication with the recipient.
 Though it's most common when communicating via email, you can also use it to end a physical letter.
 Consider your relationship with the recipient and the intention of the message when determining whether or not "best regards" is a good choice to conclude your correspondence.